Best Burr Coffee Grinder in 2026: For Brewing Everything From Pour-Over Coffee to Espresso

 You’ll notice this when, for instance, the new batch of beans suddenly comes out of the grinder chute faster or slower.
 Despite using the exact same settings, the grounds are actually coarser or finer.

 This is just one of many reasons that I own several coffee bean grinders.
 I’m also not that keen on cleaning and resetting a machine with each new bag.
-How obsessive you get about this probably depends not only on the amount of money and space you have to play with but also on your taste for experimentation.
+How obsessive you get about this probably depends not only on the amount of money and space you have to play with, but also on your taste for experimentation.

 For example, if you’re an equal opportunity coffee drinker who enjoys both portafilter espresso and java from a French press, two grinders are practically essential.

-That feel like a stretch?
+Does that feel like a stretch?
 I recommend a manual coffee grinder for the French press and an electric burr grinder to make life easier with the portafilter.
 That’s exactly what I do when reviewing different coffee beans.

 Visual Reminders

-A word to the wise — having some sort of visual reminder of roughly what your optimal settings are for each brewing method is essential.
+A word to the wise: Having some sort of visual reminder of roughly what your optimal settings are for each brewing method is essential.
 It’s just too easy to absentmindedly bump or adjust the dial or ring on a grinder.
 And then you have to start the whole calibration process from scratch.
 Been there, done that.
 So, take a photo or make a marking, and save yourself the headache.

 But first, a very important point when adjusting any motorized grinder:

 So, here’s an inconvenient but unavoidable truth: you can only tell if the grinder settings are spot-on after the coffee lands in your cup and you’ve tasted it.
 With espresso, of course, you get an early heads-up thanks to the flow rate and crema.
-But what about drip coffee or French press coffee?

 For Drip Coffee